Indianapolis: Literary arts

 From about 1870 to 1920, Indianapolis was at the center of the Golden Age of Indiana Literature.
 Several notable poets and writers based in the city achieved national prominence and critical acclaim during this period, including James Whitcomb Riley, Booth Tarkington, and Meredith Nicholson.
 Perhaps the city's most acclaimed twentieth-century writer was Kurt Vonnegut, known for his darkly satirical and controversial bestselling novel Slaughterhouse-Five.
 Vonnegut became known for including at least one character in his novels from Indianapolis.
-Upon returning to the city in 1986, Vonnegut acknowledged the influence the city had on his writings:

-All my jokes are Indianapolis.
-All my attitudes are Indianapolis.
-My adenoids are Indianapolis.
-If I ever severed myself from Indianapolis, I would be out of business.
-What people like about me is Indianapolis.

 A key figure of the Black Arts Movement, Indianapolis resident Mari Evans was among the most influential of the twentieth century's black poets.
 Indianapolis is home to bestselling young adult fiction writer John Green, known for his critically acclaimed 2012 novel The Fault in Our Stars, set in the city.
 Notable sites in Indianapolis include the James Whitcomb Riley Museum Home, the Ray Bradbury Center at IU Indianapolis, and the Kurt Vonnegut Museum and Library.